Building your employee handbook

 Key topics to address in your handbook

 It is important to tailor your employee handbook to meet your company's specific needs and goals, but keep in mind that your policies and practices must comply with various federal, state, and local laws — such as employment discrimination and benefits-related laws.
 Therefore, it is prudent to have employment counsel review the handbook before you publish and distribute it.

 An employee handbook typically includes the following topics:

 Introduction and welcome.
 The employee handbook is your chance to formally introduce employees to your company, its mission statement, and its values.
 Provide a warm welcome and a short overview of the company to give your employees a sense of how their work contributes to the company's overall objectives and to set the tone for a productive working environment.

 Employment-at-will.
-The 'employment-at will' doctrine means that, in general, an employer and employee are each free to terminate employment at any time and for any reason, absent an agreement or law to the contrary.
-It is important to include a conspicuous disclaimer in your handbook stating that employment is 'at-will' and that the handbook is not a contract.
+The 'employment-at-will' doctrine means that, in general, an employer and employee are each free to terminate employment at any time and for any reason, absent an agreement or law to the contrary.
+It is important to include a conspicuous disclaimer in your handbook stating that employment with your company is 'at-will' and that the handbook is not a contract.
 Consult with an attorney to draft appropriate language.

 Acknowledgement of receipt.
 Each handbook you distribute should include a written acknowledgement for each employee to sign, stating that he or she has received and read the handbook.
 Place one signed copy of the acknowledgement in the employee's personnel file and return one copy to the employee.

 General employment information.
 Explain your company's basic policies relating to employment eligibility, job classifications (for example, full- vs. part-time employment), recruitment practices, personnel files, performance reviews, and termination and resignation procedures.